P-8-project/P-8/README.md

 <p align="center">
-Viable is a readable language that compiles to ECMAScript regular expressions, while aiming to be more readable and maintainable.
+Viable is a language that compiles to ECMAScript regular expressions, while aiming to be more readable and maintainable.
 </p>

 <p align="center">